Olubukola-Martins/HCMatrix-SAAS/README.md

 - ChartJs was used for data visualization

-## Project Overview & Architecture
+## Project Overview & Architecture & Guide
+- The Project follows the [Container/Presentational Pattern](https://www.patterns.dev/posts/presentational-container-pattern/) that fetches data that is fed to at most two components (listView & gridView).
+This components get their pageSize values from the src/Constants/index.ts (so as to prevent reptition and enforce consistency).
+This pattern should be followed whenever any sought of paginated data is fetched.
+-

 ## Coding Style & Folder Structure